Crispy Deep Fried French Fries (Step-by-Step)

 FAQs

 Russet or Kennebec.
 Russet are the most widely available and affordable, so unless you grow your own potatoes, those will probably be the best choice.
+I don’t love these with Yukon gold potatoes, but they’ll work.

 Yes and no. If you don’t, you’ll still have fries in the end.
 But for the best results, it’s a step you can’t skip.

 Peanut oil!
-Vegetable will work too.
+Vegetable oil and canola oil will work too.

 While olive oil adds a unique flavor, its lower smoke point makes it less ideal for high-heat frying.
 So, um….no.